The Financial Analyst must follow the changes in the markets

 - Explores the principles of credit risk management in financial institutions and businesses.

-- It covers creditworthiness assessment, credit ratings, financial analysis, and scoring models.
+- It covers solvency assessment, credit ratings, financial analysis, and scoring models.

-- The focus is on identifying, measuring, and managing default risks, as well as understanding regulatory frameworks (Basel Accords).
+- The focus is on identifying, measuring, and managing default risks, as well as understanding regulatory frameworks (Basel Agreements).

-- Enable learners to understand the requirements of an applied research thesis.
+- Enable learners to understand the expectations of the applied research thesis.

-- Formulate a research question, build a literature review, choose the study methodology, and make recommendations.
+- Formulate a research problem, build a literature review, choose the study methodology, and make recommendations.

 EXAMS & SUPPORT

-There are two openings per year, in February/March and September/October.
-To check the enrolment availability, contact the admissions department directly.
+Two intake periods are organized each year, in February/March and September/October.
+To verify the opening of each intake, please contact the admissions office directly.

-The pace of the courses may differ depending on the campus and whether the training is carried out under an internship agreement (full-time study) or a professionalization/apprenticeship contract (continuing education).
+The schedule of courses may vary depending on the campus and whether the program is taken under an internship agreement (initial) or a professionalization/apprenticeship contract (continuing education).

-The work-study contract must be signed for a period of 12 months (MSc 2), 24 months (MSc1 + MSc 2) or 18 months for the staggered start in March (continuation of studies in MSc2).
+The apprenticeship contract must be signed for a duration of 12 months (MSc2) or 24 months (MSc1 + MSc2).

-Career opportunities after an MSc in International Financial Analysis
+What are the career opportunities after an MSc in International Financial Analysis ?

 - Credit Analyst